Tags: Lamp Shades

-Published By: Shades Of Light
+By: Shades of Light

 No dining room is complete without a striking lighting accent suspended over the uncontested centerpiece of the room: your dining table.
-While chandeliers have historically been a feature of formal dining rooms, there are more styles, finishes, shapes and sizes to choose from than ever before!
+While chandeliers have historically been a feature of formal dining rooms, there are more styles, finishes, shapes, and sizes to choose from than ever before!

-In coordinating your dining table and chandelier, it's important to choose complementary shapes to accent your room.
-A round or even square dining table might look best beneath a round dining room light fixture, while rectangular dining room chandeliers are better reserved for long, rectangular tables.
-If you have a rectangular table but want to use contrasting shapes in your fixture, suspending two or three small chandeliers for your dining room over your table instead of a single linear chandelier is a chic and inspired way to create texture in a room and flex your design skills.
-Conversely, large dining room chandeliers always make a grand statement and can lend a timeless elegance to a space when suspended over a long dining table.
+In coordinating your dining room table and chandelier, it's important to choose complementary shapes to accent your room.
+A round or even square dining room table might look best beneath a round dining room light fixture, while a rectangle chandelier is best reserved for long, rectangular tables.
+Large dining room chandeliers always make a grand statement and can lend a timeless elegance to a space when suspended over a long dining table.
+Conversely, if you want to use contrasting shapes in your fixture, suspending two or three small round chandeliers over your rectangle dining table instead of a single linear chandelier is a chic and inspired way to create texture in a room and flex your design skills.

 Once you've chosen a dining room chandelier that matches your taste, the final consideration is how to hang your dining room light fixture.
 Your chandelier should be centered over your dining table, even if the dining table is not centered within the room.
 Your chandelier should hang 30-to-36 inches above the table, assuming you have 8-foot ceilings—that's the measurement labeled 'C' in the graphic below!
 For taller ceilings, add 3 inches for every extra foot of ceiling height over 8 feet.
 There are more tips and tricks for how to hang your chandelier over your dining table, but these key rules are a great place to start!